-Learn how to make a DIY milestone blanket for your baby with iron on vinyl!
-I show you how to easily layer iron on vinyl for fun designs, too!
+Learn how to make a DIY milestone blanket for your baby with iron-on vinyl!
+I show you how to easily layer iron-on vinyl for fun designs, too!

 With the advent of social media, many new moms enjoy sharing photos of their growing babies each month.
 I totally missed out on this as my daughter was born five years before I joined Facebook.
 But I think it’s a really FUN idea.
 And a milestone blanket is one of the easiest ways to do it!
 The idea is you have a blanket with the numbers 1-12 on it, and then you just lay it on the floor, put your baby on it, mark the number of weeks or months in some way, and snap a photo!
-You can buy milestones blankets, of course, but why not make it yourself just the way you want?
+You can buy milestone blankets, of course, but why not make it yourself just the way you want?
 So for Day 7 of The Great Maker 25-Day Gift-Away Challenge, I am showing you how to make a DIY milestone blanket for your baby!